strakova/gec_tool_comparison/README.md

    - large language model (LLM) GPT4o, prompted in zero-shot setting (see disclaimer below), accessed 2025-05-02,
-   - to get predictions by [Náplava et al. (2022)](https://doi.org/10.1162/tacl_a_00470), run script `naplava2022.py`.
+   - to get predictions by [Náplava et al. (2022)](https://doi.org/10.1162/tacl_a_00470), run script `select_predictions.py` with the default values.
 The script will select the predictions corresponding to the selected sentences from `Naplava2022` to `GECCC_corrections`.

 Data exposure disclaimer: Since the GECCC training, development, and even test data have been freely available online since 2022, and the training corpora of